-- the performance characteristics of our oil and natural gas properties; - the future development potential of our assets; - future well performance and related well economics; - expectations of future production rates, volumes and product mixes; - projected costs and plans and objectives; - our capital expenditure program, the timing of expenditures and the sources of funding; - our access to credit facilities, ability to raise capital and financial flexibility; - our access to third-party infrastructure and ability to sell our products into various North American markets; - future commodity prices; - supply and demand for oil, natural gas and natural gas liquids; and - expected royalty rates and the anticipated benefits of royalty incentive programs.
+- the performance characteristics of our oil and natural gas properties; - the future development potential of our assets; - future well performance and related well economics; - expectations of future production rates, volumes and product mixes; - projected costs and plans and objectives; - our capital expenditure program, the timing of expenditures and the sources of funding; - our access to credit facilities, ability to raise capital and financial flexibility; - our access to third-party infrastructure and ability to sell our products into various North American markets; - future commodity prices; - supply and demand for oil, natural gas and natural gas liquids; - expected royalty rates and the anticipated benefits of royalty incentive programs; other matters referred to under the heading "Industry Conditions"; and - our assessment of the impact of the various risks identified under the heading "Risk Factors".

-Statements relating to "reserves" are also deemed to be forward-looking statements, as they involve the implied assessment, based on certain estimates and assumptions, that the reserves and resources described exist in the quantities predicted or estimated and that the reserves or resources can be profitably produced in the future.
+Statements relating to "reserves" and "resources" are also deemed to be forward-looking statements, as they involve the implied assessment, based on certain estimates and assumptions, that the reserves and resources described exist in the quantities predicted or estimated and that the reserves or resources can be profitably produced in the future.